-How To Start An eCommerce Business In 5 Easy Steps
+How To Start A Successful eCommerce Business In 8 Easy Steps

 In the following article, we’ll cover the basic steps of setting up an online store, from finding a niche, to creating a business plan, to formatting your fledgling site.

 For more in-depth information, I strongly recommend you download our free eBook, The Beginner’s Guide to Starting an Online Store.
-In this book, I provide detailed advice for new online sellers and include a host of resources which are beneficial for beginners.
+In this book, we provide detailed advice for new online sellers and include a host of resources for beginners.
 It’s free to download–you just have to provide an email address.

 Table of Contents

-By creating a niche for your store, you tap into a narrower market and can more specifically promote your products.
-What’s more, developing a brand and adding value to your products will help your store compete with larger sellers.
+By finding a niche for your store, you tap into a narrower market.
+This can help you develop brand loyalty and add value to your products, which can help your store compete with larger sellers.

-Research the other merchants that are selling similar products.
+It all starts with researching your competition.
+Check out other merchants who are selling products similar to yours.
 Make sure to take notes on what makes your competition successful.
 Then, determine what they could be doing better.
 The gap between what they’re doing now and what they could be doing is your niche.

 - Is there room for me in this market?